ibm-cloud-docs/containers/cs_istio_custom_gateway_helm.md

     kubectl get Role -n NAMESPACE --ignore-not-found | grep GATEWAY_NAME kubectl get RoleBinding -n NAMESPACE --ignore-not-found | grep GATEWAY_NAME
     ```
-    {: codeblock}
+    {: pre}

 2. Remove the gateways.
+If the gateway was installed with Helm, you can use `helm uninstall RELEASE_NAME -n NAMESPACE` as a shortcut.

     Example for removing `istio-ingressgateway-public-2` in the `istio-system` namespace:
     ```sh